 'Ginger Snap' dahlia.
 Photo by: Andrea Jones.

-With their intense color, strength, and ability to keep flowering until the first frosts, dahlias are easy to grow and bring life to your garden.
-Dahlias like well-balanced and composted soil, and full sun.
+Dahlias are easy to grow once established, thriving in well-drained soil and full sun.
+Their vibrant blooms bring late-season color from midsummer through frost.
 With 42 different species and thousands of cultivars, dahlias offer plenty of variety.
 Variations in color, flower form, size, and foliage make it easy to find one you'll love.

 DAHLIA BASICS